-What Trump said about ISIS, Iran and North Korea in his State of the Union
+What Trump said about ISIS, Iran and North Korea in his State of the Union speech

 Israel

-"Last month I also took an action endorsed unanimously by the Senate just months before: I recognized Jerusalem as the capital of Israel.
+One of the Trump administration's staunchest international allies, Israel was gifted a symbolic victory late last year, when the US announced the decision to recognize Jerusalem as the capital of Israel.

 "Shortly afterwards, dozens of countries voted in the United Nations General Assembly against America's sovereign right to make this recognition.
-In 2016, American taxpayers generously sent those same countries more than $20 billion in aid.
+In 2016, American taxpayers generously sent those same countries more than $20 billion in aid, said Trump Tuesday.

 "That is why, tonight, I am asking the Congress to pass legislation to help ensure American foreign-assistance dollars always serve American interests, and only go to friends of America, not enemies of America."